Producer Interview Questions

 Question: Can you tell me about a time where you needed to alter your style to accommodate the communication style of one of the critical members of the production team?

 Example: “When working on film a production, I am required to interface with a variety of different people from diverse backgrounds.
 Each of them has their own communication style.
 I recognize this and strive to adjust my style to match theirs.
 I’m not too proud to change the way I interface with people, and I keep the big objective in mind.
-When addressing the entire team, I speak in a neutral style which may not match each individual’s, but which they all can relate to.”
+When addressing the entire team, I speak in a neutral style which may not match each individual’s style but is one they all can relate to.”

 ADDITIONAL PRODUCER INTERVIEW QUESTIONS